warfighter-engaged/game-with-your-brain/README.md

 To move the Bluetooth module to `/dev/ttyS0`, instead of disabling it with the above-mentioned steps, add `dtoverlay=pi3-miniuart-bt` and `core_freq=250` to `/boot/config.txt`.

 Remember to reboot the Raspberry Pi after making any changes.

+#### I2C

+The Raspberry Pi's BCM283x SoC supports three hardware I2C buses, however only the I2C bus on physical pins 3 and 5 should be used to communicate with slave devices.
+The other two buses are used internally as an HDMI interface, and for HAT identification.

+The I2C bus connected to physical pins 3 (SDA) and 5 (SCL) is disabled by default.
+You can enable it through sudo raspi-config, or by manually adding dtparam=i2c_arm=on to /boot/config.txt.
+Remember to reboot the Raspberry Pi afterwards.

 #### SPI